Autumn Budget 2024: Headlines

 Siena won the UK rising star of the year award at the Chambers High Net Worth Awards in 2021.
 The judges noted she “continues to establish herself as one of the London market’s leading private wealth lawyers” with their sources saying she is “absolutely one to watch; she is really fantastic.”

+He has significant experience acting for trustees in international disputes and also conducts the administration of estates which are the subject of dispute.
 He advises on will planning and probate, particularly those which involve multiple jurisdictions, and acts as executor and administrator of estates.
-He has significant experience acting for trustees in international disputes and also conducts the administration of estates which are the subject of dispute.

 David is a corporate tax and share incentives partner in our corporate group.